bilalcaliskan/nginx-conf-generator/README.md

 nginx-conf-generator uses the kubeconfig file for authentication and authorization with Kubernetes cluster.
 You should ensure that given kubeconfig file has read only access on the target cluster.

+Also nginx-conf-generator needs to reload nginx process when necessary, you must run it with root user.

 ## Configuration
 nginx-conf-generator can be customized with several command line arguments:
 ```